nathancarter/weblurch/doc/lean-app-plan.md

 ## Types

- 1. Update the validation routine so that if `termGroupToCode` throws an error, that group is marked invalid without its contents being converted to code at all.
- 1. Add to the end of validation that any type groups without arrows to term groups are marked yellow, with an explanatory message saying that this group was ignored in validation.
- 1. Test, updating your example document to use this new feature.
  1. Add the next page of the tutorial that shows how to use this feature to insert some explanatory phrases between a term and its type, thus forming nice English sentences.
 Be sure to create an example document